Coronations in Oceania: Rarotonga

 The Kingdom of Rarotonga in reality had many Arikis or kings ruling at once.
 The Ariki of Rarotonga was ceremonially anointed upon pillar stones similar to the Niuean kings, although their traditions were much older.
 In Arai Te Tonga, a marae, the spiritual center of the island, the pillar called Tau-Makeva was the location of many anointments in the island's history.

 Samoa

 Chiefs of Samoa were anointed in traditional ceremonies.

-Malietoa Talavou Tonumaipe’a was anointed at Mulinu'u, the royal seat, on May 24, 1879.
+Malietoa Talavou Tonumaipe’a was anointed at Mulinuʻu, the royal seat, on May 24, 1879.

-Malietoa Laupepa was anointed on March 19, 1880, according to the Samoan custom, and installed at Mulinu'u.
+Malietoa Laupepa was anointed on March 19, 1880, according to the Samoan custom, and installed at Mulinuʻu.

 Malietoa Mataafa was anointed on September 9, 1888, at Faleula, Upolu.

 The Malietoas were recognized as Kings of Samoa by the Europeans during the 19th centuries even though they were not the only chiefs of the island.